awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

    Output:

-   You'll see several lines of output as the cluster and worker nodes are created\.
+   You'll see several lines of output as the cluster and nodes are created\.
 The last line of output is similar to the following example line\.

    ```
    [✓]  EKS cluster "windows-prod" in "region-code" region is ready
    ```

 **Note**
-If worker nodes fail to join the cluster, see [Worker nodes fail to join cluster](troubleshooting.md#worker-node-fail) in the Troubleshooting guide\.
+If nodes fail to join the cluster, see [Nodes fail to join cluster](troubleshooting.md#worker-node-fail) in the Troubleshooting guide\.

 ------